Interacting dark sector with quadratic coupling: theoretical and observational viability: Results and discussion

-In Figure \ref{fig:idem2_retangular}, the contour curves without the implementation of the WEC constraint in the background solutions are shown.
-In Figure \ref{fig:idem2_retangular_wec}, the contour curves taking into account the WEC constraint are presented.
+In Figure \ref{fig:idem2_retangular}, the contour curves and posterior distributions without the implementation of the WEC constraint in the background solutions are shown.
+In Figure \ref{fig:idem2_retangular_wec}, the contour curves and posterior distributions taking into account the WEC constraint are presented.
 Both figures display contour regions at $1\sigma$ and $2\sigma$ confidence level (C.L.), respectively.

-Figure \ref{fig:idem2_1D} shows posteriors for several parameters without the use of a WEC prior.
-Figure \ref{fig:idem2_1Dwec} shows posteriors for several parameters with the use of a WEC prior.

-The confidence regions for $H_0$, $\Omega_{m0}$ and $\sigma_8$ are less restrictive without the WEC prior and more restrictive with it, being consistent with the Planck results \cite{Planck-2018vi} at 2$\sigma$ C.L..
-Figures \ref{fig:idem2_retangular} and \ref{fig:idem2_retangular_wec} show an anticorrelation between the interaction parameter $\gamma$ and the parameter $\Omega_{m0}$, and exhibits a correlation between the interaction parameter $\gamma$ and the parameters $\sigma_8$, $S_8$ and $H_0$.
-To interpret these correlations, it is useful to observe how the observables change as the involved parameters vary.
+The confidence regions for $H_0$, $\Omega_{m0}$ and $\sigma_8$ are less restrictive without the WEC prior and more restrictive with it, being consistent with the Planck results \cite{Planck-2018vi} at 2.3$\sigma$ C.L..
+Figures \ref{fig:idem2_retangular} and \ref{fig:idem2_retangular_wec} show an anticorrelation between the interaction parameter $\gamma$ and the parameter $\omega_{c}$, and exhibits a correlation between the interaction parameter $\gamma$ and the parameters $\sigma_8$, $S_8$ and $H_0$.
+The same trends accompany other models that exhibit similar coupling physics and are explained physically in \cite{VOMMARTTENS2017114,VONMARTTENS2019}.